Mississippi Hourly Paycheck Calculator

 How Your Mississippi Paycheck Works

-Your net equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, and Mississippi state withholding.
+Your net pay equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions, then minus FICA, federal income tax, and Mississippi state withholding.
 With no municipal wage tax, there’s no city line on the stub.
-The calculator itemizes hours, rates, taxable wages, all withholdings, deductions, and final take-home.
+The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and final take-home pay.

 • Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, deductions.